Lizstar64/Lizstar64.github.io/_posts/2024-11-04-LizstartrekDS96-2.md

 <img src="https://imgur.com/iN39qZW.png" alt="trek"

 The episode starts with Quark being his Quarky self, when he gets some bad news from the Nagus.
 Moogie has been kidnapped by the Dominion.
 Why would she be kidnapped?
+Not like Ferenginar is allied with the Klingons or the Federation.
 Who knows, doesn't matter.
 What matters is Quark needs to rescue her, and he needs to put together a crackpot team of the galaxy's best Ferengi.
 We've got Nog, obviously, his Moogie is captured.
 We've also got Rom, who is talked into it easily by being told he'll be given Worf's job on Quark's ship, basically.
 We've also got a very weird Ferengi, his name is Leck.
 He's an "Eliminator", who doesn't care about latinum, but is VERY excited to possibly kill some Dominion.
 And finally, Quark pays his cousin Gaila's bail, to get him out of jail to help out.
 And as they're all bickering and arguing, Ex-Liquidator Brunt shows up and offers to help, cause it might help him get his job back.
 No one likes him, but he has a ship, so...

 And thus we have our team.
-A bartender, an outcast, a psychopath, a failed weapons dealer, a failed traitor, and the smartest man in the Alpha Quadrant.
+A bartender, an outcast, a psychopath, a failed weapons dealer, a failed traitor, and the smartest man in the Alpha Quadrant that isn't Chief O'Brien.
 But even Rom being with them isn't going to help.
 All of their training is not working out.
 Leck keeps shooting Moogie after everyone else runs away, cause hey, putting her out of her misery.
-But Rom, again being the smartest person in the Quadrant, says they're playing to their weaknesses.
+But Rom, again being one of the smartest people in the Quadrant, says they're playing to their weaknesses.
 Time to play to their strengths.
 They put in some favors with the Federation to get Keevan, the Vorta who was captured a few episodes ago, to trade.
 And they meet up on Empek Nor, the DS9 clone.
 Cool!

 <img src="https://imgur.com/88mshWk.png" alt="trek"